Stage North Auditions

 What to expect at an audition

-2. You will have a head shot taken by our photographer and be given a number.
+3. You will have a headshot taken by our photographer and be given a number.
 Actors may be called in singles, or small groups to stand before the director and producers to audition.
 Those interested in “technical only” positions will be asked to discuss interests, experience and tasks desired.

 Wanna win over the Director?